subbaparitala/cpm/README.md

  Step 5.
    go to localhost:3000 #here the report is present. click on range to select the dates and the get the total

-   To rub the test cases
+   To run the test cases

   ` $ rspec spec `